Pangamma/T4-Permissions/docs/01-finding-problem-solving-solution.md

 | ------ | ------ |
 | ![Messy Wires](https://raw.githubusercontent.com/Pangamma/T4-Permissions/master/docs/includes/wires-messy.jpg) | ![Organized Wires](https://raw.githubusercontent.com/Pangamma/T4-Permissions/master/docs/includes/wires-organized.jpg) |

 We need a solution that is easy to use or else the rest of the team won't want to actually use it.
 Developers usually take the path of least resistance.
-So take some ideas from the gaming scene.
+So <b>take some ideas from the gaming scene</b>.
 In the gaming scene there is a concept known as permissions.

 ![permissions yaml example](https://raw.githubusercontent.com/Pangamma/T4-Permissions/master/docs/includes/permissions-yaml-config.png)

 To give a user the ability to teleport you would give them the "<b>Essentials.teleport.self</b>" permission node.
 To give a user the ability to teleport themselves and others you could give them <b>Essentials.teleport.self</b> and <b>Essentials.teleport.others</b> or you could simplify it and give them <b>Essentials.teleport.*</b>.
 This makes it easier to grant a ton of permissions really quickly.
 It also helps to group similar permission nodes together.

 To CHECK a permission we usually do something like player.hasPermission("Essentials.teleport.others").
 Or we use an enum or a constant to make sure we're using the right permission node value.
-So I wante to make that happen in the T4 permission system.
+So I wanted to make that happen in the T4 permission system.
 In order to do that, we need to change how we're doing authentication.
 These two flowcharts show where we will need to make our changes.

 | Before | After |